 4. DON’T FEAR THE POLICE

 Guatemala has a wonderful police department dedicated to tourists, called Politur.
 We encountered them in many areas of Guatemala.
 They were kind, helpful and went out of their way to direct and assist us without ever asking for anything in return.
-Unlike Mexico, where the police often pull you over and ask for bribes, Guatemala’s police deserve some credit.
+Unlike Mexico, where the police often pull you over to ask for bribes, Guatemala’s police deserve some major credit.